 When you mention a daycation,weekend getaway or a holiday in Nyahururu Kenya, the obvious suggestion that usually pops up is ;The panari Resort Nyahururu.
-I recently returned from a weekend getaway from the resort and have not been able to keep quiet about it.
-My social media pages have been awash with stories from Panari and I am not about to stop.

 There is an aura of class, peace and tranquility as you drive into the resort.
 The security detail at the entrance gives a clear confirmation of guaranteed security during the stay.

 On arrival, you are received by the resort’s manager who cordially welcomes you to the establishment as the porter takes care of your luggage that will be taken to your room as soon as you are cleared.

 I got there at around lunch time and was directed straight to the restaurant for lunch.